Your donation makes a difference

 At Sharks And Rays Australia we believe that long-term conservation goals can only be achieved if they are based on sound science, public outreach and working with local stakeholders.
 SARA was formed with the aim to not just produce science in the ‘ivory tower’ but to involve the general public in our sawfish and shark research expeditions.In many ways, it is ultimately up to them – and you – to look after the incredible species that share the natural world with us.

-• To ensure that the public understands the plight of sawfish, and to involve everyone in data collection on these magnificent species.
+• To educate the public on the plight of sawfish, and to give everyone the opportunity to be involved in data collection on these magnificent species.

 • If you have seen or accidentally caught a sawfish, no matter how long ago, or have a saw at home, you can report the details here.